ngi-nix/ngipkgs/TERMS.md

 - Proper use of version control.

-### 4. Continuous Delivery
+### 4. Releases
-While it is not Continuous Delivery itself that is directly a requirement for us as people who package software in Nix, the benefit of continuous delivery are desirable to us.
-Continuous delivery is the only way that we know of to guarantee these benefits.
+- **Versioning scheme**: Releases should follow a consistent versioning scheme.

-- **Frequent Releases**: The project should be set up to release new versions frequently and consistently.
+### 5. Automated Testing
-- **Automated Testing**: The CD pipeline should include automated tests to ensure that new changes do not introduce regressions or break existing functionality.
+The upstream repository should include automated tests to ensure that new changes do not introduce regressions or break existing functionality.

-- **Monitoring and Rollback**: There should be mechanisms in place for monitoring the deployment and rolling back changes if issues are detected.
+TODO: Keep reviewing
 ### 7. Community Engagement
 The project should have an active and engaged community.
 This can be demonstrated through:
 - Active discussion forums or mailing lists.